 Apple TV Features

-- Highlights – Users are able to watch a number of highlights and replays which focus on the 256 games held within the seasons, as well as classic fames from the 2012 – 2015 period, including Super Bowl games.
+- Highlights – Users are able to watch a number of highlights and replays which focus on the 256 games held within the seasons, as well as classic games from 2012 onwards, including Super Bowl games.

 - Watch Your Favourite Teams – Apple TV users are also able to select videos from their favourite teams, or even choose to replay recent games.

 There are a number of features that NFL fans will simply adore, however as the service is based in the US, UK visitors may find that some of the services are restricted due to licensing laws.
 For example, if Sky Sports within the UK have the rights to a particular event, then it’s likely UK visitors will not be able to view that particular segment of the app.

 Special Offers and Bonuses

 Due to the nature of the app, there are not many promotions to be sought, due to the fact that the app acts as more of a news app, then a generic betting app like we’re used to in the UK.
 This doesn’t mean that there isn’t any money-saving offers available for NFL fans, but some might have to weigh up as to how many games they watch to see if the subscription is a worthwhile investment.